 By Solicitor Ruby Hamilton

 In late October 2023, the Western Australian Government commissioned Dr Paul Vogel and Mr David McFerran to undertake a “short, sharp review” of environmental approvals processes and procedures in WA.
-The Government’s response to the recommendations of the Review was published on 12 December 2023.
+The government’s response to the recommendations of the review was published on 12 December 2023.
 The substantive report of the review has not been made available to the public.

 A list of recommendations and the government’s response (whether the recommendation is accepted or noted) is available at: